 Mohs surgery treats skin cancer effectively while keeping your skin as healthy as possible.
-At Atlantic Dermatology in Wilmington and Clinton, North Carolina, dermatologists Dr. Christopher Cook, Dr. Rene Bermudez and Dr. Dana Baigrie provide this skin cancer treatment to people with non-melanoma skin cancers.
+At Atlantic Dermatology located throughout the Greater Charlotte, North Carolina area, dermatologists Dr. Christopher Cook, Dr. Rene Bermudez and Dr. Dana Baigrie provide this skin cancer treatment to people with non-melanoma skin cancers.
 If you currently have skin cancer, call the office or book an appointment online to learn more about this gold-standard treatment for skin cancer.

 Mohs surgery is a specialized treatment for the removal of skin cancer in certain situations.
 This state-of-the-art treatment is usually performed on skin cancers that are large, that are recurrent and have not been effectively treated with conventional methods, or for skin cancers on the head, neck, and face, where loss of healthy skin should be minimized.
 The physician is both the surgeon and the pathologist and received extra training to obtain this skill set.
 This unique approach offers the highest cure rate and is up to 99% effective in removing many types of skin cancer.
 It is typically performed as an outpatient procedure with local anesthesia.

 Mohs surgery is an effective way to treat skin cancer, and many patients prefer it due to its many benefits, including: